 About our studentships

 In addition to the above schemes, we also offer individually funded studentships which you will find on our current opportunities listings.

 King's Health Schools Studentships 2015

 We are offering a range of studentships for four-year PhDs funded by the MRC, EPSRC and King’s Graduate School.
-Applicants can select from over 100 projects in subjects covering cancer studies, cardiovascular, cell and molecular biophysics, craniofacial development, dentistry and oral science, diabetes and nutrition, environmental sciences, genetics, imaging sciences, health and social care research, immunology, infectious diseases, palliative care, pharmaceutical sciences, physiological sciences, stem cell biology, transplantation, and women’s health.
+Applicants can select from over 100 projects in subjects covering cancer studies, cardiovascular, cell and molecular biophysics, craniofacial development, dentistry and oral science, diabetes and nutrition, genetics, health and social care research, immunology, infectious diseases, palliative care, pharmaceutical sciences, physiological sciences, stem cell biology, transplantation, and women’s health.

 Studentships include tuition fees, bench fees and a stipend of £15,863 per year.
 Students selected for the studentships will benefit from an innovative graduate skills programme.
 King’s College London has a global reputation for research excellence and is ranked amongst the world’s top 20 universities.